tinaponting/protect-wordpress/README.md

 UPDATED FILES AND FOLDERS:

+- Updated: 230616 persishpress G8 for more speed.
+Delated and double om htaccess1.
 - Added protection for empty refers, htaccess1.
-- Updated 230611  .htacces1 smallchanges for better security!
+- Updated 230611  .htaccess1 smallchanges for better security!
 - Added: 230605 with Memory/without in core .htaccess.
 - Updated: 230605, htaccess1 - removed proxy, added it on maybe if wanted!
 - Updated:230607 IPlist and mabee tzt.